RafaelAmauri/Image-Studio/README.md

 | **Duck (RGB)**      | ![duck_rgb](assets/duck_rgb.png)          | ![duck_rgb_q4](assets/duck_rgb_q4.png)            | ![duck_rgb_q4_d](assets/duck_rgb_q4_ordered.png)          | ![duck_rgb_q4_d](assets/duck_rgb_q4_floyd_steinberg.png)          |

-## SIMD Acceleration 🚀
+## 🚀 SIMD Acceleration

 Working with images often requires performing operations on thousands of pixels.
-Since images are essentially large arrays of pixel data, and the same operations can be applied to many pixels at the same time, this makes them **ideal candidates for [SIMD acceleration](https://en.wikipedia.org/wiki/Single_instruction,_multiple_data)**.
+Since images are essentially large arrays of pixel data and the same operations can be applied to many pixels at the same time, this makes them **ideal candidates for [SIMD acceleration](https://en.wikipedia.org/wiki/Single_instruction,_multiple_data)**.

 Implementing SIMD acceleration often requires **major rewrites and optimizations**, and the process is often not very straightforward, but it is still very much worth it!

 The speedup I got after implementing vectorization is massive.
 For reference, my Ryzen 7 5700X3D can **quantize**, **dither** and **convert the color palette of an 8K image in around 15 seconds**.
 Without vectorization, the same operations on the same image took over **20 minutes**.
 So, in a way, you could say that the code in this repo is **8K-ready**! 😁

 ⚠️ **Vectorization is not the same as multithreading**!
 Vectorization leverages **[Vector Processors](https://en.wikipedia.org/wiki/Vector_processor)** that exist on modern CPUs.